trashhpandaaaa/gyatt/README.md

 Network push/pull (basic version working)

 ## What's coming

-IPFS integration - host your code on the decentralized web for free
 Git compatibility - push to GitHub, pull from any Git repo
 Web UI - browse repos in your browser
 Real-time collaboration features